TheEventHorizons/Players-Ruin/README.md

 Feel free to experiment with different initial amounts and win probabilities to observe how they affect the ruin scenario.

+For a simple explanation of how the classification works, visit my [scientific outreach website](https://theeventhorizons.com/toss-a-coin/) for accessible content on the topic.

 Happy simulating!